PorridgeBear/bloodstock-reviser/README.md

     python spotify.py

-This will output `bands_final.json`
+This will output `bands_final.json`.
+A client ID and secret is required at Spotify to run this, using the Client Credentials auth flow.

 ## Web page

-The HTMNL file is created as follows and assumes `bands_final.json` as input:
+The HTML file is created as follows and assumes `bands_final.json` as input:

     python html.py

 This will output `boa-revision.html` which can be opened in a local web browser.
+Strap in for a truly 1999 UI experience, this was not the point at this stage.

 # Improvements

 * Structure the data into stages and order by date
-* Enhance the UI (React?) to provide a better experience e.g. filtering, type-down search, inline audio preview and a nicer look
+* Enhance the UI (React + Bootstrap or Material or Tailwind) to provide a better experience e.g. filtering, type-down search, inline audio preview and a nicer look
 * Create a script that runs the entire pipeline end to end for a given year, possibly deploying out to public web for others to use